What is the People's University of Fishponds?

-We’re moving!
-From May onwards we’re at the Nissen Hut, Eastville Park.
+We’re now at the Nissen Hut, Eastville Park.

 This is the new community hub, thanks to Friends of Eastville Park.
 It is easily accessible from the Park Avenue car park (BS5 6QL).
-See below for our now MONTHLY talks – we’re planning a new, easier online booking system, which will open in March.
-We won’t be taking bookings before that, so watch this space ☺ Tickets will stay at £5, and sessions will be 7-9pm unless indicated.
+See below for our now MONTHLY talks.
+Tickets will stay at £5, and sessions will be 7-9pm unless indicated.

 We would like to thank the brilliant team at Glenside Museum for being our wonderful hosts in recent times.

 Our Chancellor and Marketing Dept have published an article!
 You can read about Kate and Ben’s trip back in time following in the foot steps of a Victorian guide book to Bristol, in The Regional Historian.
-You can buy copies (£12) by subscribing to the (very interesting) Regional History Centre here:
+You can buy copies (£12) by subscribing to the (very interesting) Regional History Centre (click the button below).